lnelab/link-plus/README.en.md

 ## Troubleshooting for macOS users

-If system reports `"LINK+" Not Opened` error when opening app, running following command in terminal may fix:
+If system reports `"LINK+" Not Opened` error when opening app, running following command in `Terminal` may fix:

 ```
 sudo xattr -dr com.apple.quarantine [PATH_TO_APP]